American Carpatho-Russian Orthodox Diocese

-The American Carpatho-Russian Orthodox Diocese of North America (ACROD) is a archdiocese of the Ecumenical Patriarchate in the United States and Canada.
+The American Carpatho-Russian Orthodox Diocese of North America (ACROD) is a diocese of the Ecumenical Patriarchate in the United States and Canada founded by converts from the Ruthenian Greek Catholic Church following the priest and inaugural Metropolitan Orestes Chornock.
 Though the diocese is directly responsible to the Patriarchate, it is under the spiritual supervision of the Primate of the Greek Orthodox Archdiocese of America.
-As of 2010, there are 79 parishes with 10,400 adherents, of which 4900 regularly attend.
-There are no monasteries.
+As of 2020, there are 77 parishes with 7,156 adherents, of which 3,621 regularly attend in the United States, but the diocese does not have monasteries.
 The diocese was led by Metropolitan Nicholas (Smisko) of Amissos (1936–2011).
-The current leader is the Metropolitan of Nyssa, Gregory (Tatsis), who was consecrated on November 27, 2012.
+The current leader is the titular Metropolitan of Nyssa, Gregory (Tatsis), who was consecrated on November 27, 2012.

 History

 The entrance to the Church of St. Nicholas of Myra in the East Village of Manhattan, New York City, designed by James Renwick Jr. and W. H. Russell in 1883 as a chapel for St. Mark's Church in-the-Bowery but now part of the ACROD.

 At the end of the nineteenth century, many East Slavs immigrated to North America.
 They were mostly Christians, some of them belonging to Eastern Orthodoxy, while others were Eastern Catholics of the Byzantine Rite.
 In Catholic terminology, East-Slavic form of the Byzantine Rite was known as the Ruthenian Rite, and thus the same Ruthenian designation was applied to East Slavs of that rite.

 At that time, there were no Eastern Catholic jurisdictions in North America, and thus the first Eastern Catholic parishes were formed under jurisdiction of local Catholic bishops of the Latin Church.
 The Roman Catholic hierarchs, mostly Irish and Polish, however, did not readily welcome Eastern Catholics of the Ruthenian Rite, fearing the "scandal" that the presence of married priests would have on their own flock.

 Treatment of the Eastern Catholics of the Byzantine Rite by the bishops of the predominant Latin Rite Catholics, especially regarding a married priesthood and the form of the Divine Liturgy or Mass, led some of them out of Catholicism and into the Eastern Orthodox Church.
-A particularly strident opponent of non-Latin practices was John Ireland the Archbishop of St. Paul, Minnesota from 1888–1918, who refused to permit Eastern Catholic clergy to function in his archdiocese.
+A particularly strident opponent of non-Latin practices was John Ireland the Archbishop of St. Paul, Minnesota from 1888 to 1918, who refused to permit Eastern Catholic clergy to function in his archdiocese.